 About quantum biology

-However, when particles are observed, they appear in one particular state and thus display classical properties we associate with the everyday world.
-Thus to exist in a non-classical quantum state, they need to be isolated from external interference from the environment; as soon as this system interacts with it, it becomes “decoherent” and they would appear to behave as particles rather than probability waves; effectively they are being “observed” (a sort of Schrödinger’s cat condition).
+Wave-particle duality also allows for “quantum coherence” such that an electron, proton, atom, or a group of atoms, exist in “quantum superposition” – in effect, existing as a collection of all possible states.
+However, when particles are observed, they appear in one particular state and thus display the classical properties we associate with the everyday world.
+To exist in a non-classical quantum state, quantum systems need to be isolated from external interference from the environment; as soon as this system interacts with it, it becomes “decoherent” and they would appear to behave as particles rather than probability waves; effectively they are being “observed” (a sort of Schrödinger’s cat condition).
 The more particles involved, the quicker the quantum state collapses – as maintaining a coherent state becomes increasingly difficult with increasing size due to interaction with the environment.
-This is why a tennis ball, although it can be technically assigned a wave length, is always observed as a tennis ball; calculating its de Broglie wavelength, which is obtained by dividing the Planck constant by the ball’s momentum, is around 10-34 m, while that of an electron, with a rest mass energy of 0.511 MeV, at 1eV, is 1.2 nm (1.2-10-9 m).
+This is why a tennis ball, although it can be technically assigned a wave length, is always observed as a tennis ball; its de Broglie wavelength is many orders of magnitude smaller than that of an electron and its wave effects are negligible.
 It is also why a cat does not exist in superposition; it is intimately coupled to its environment.
 The important message here is that microscopically, coherence is possible, not only for single entities, such as electrons, but also for larger groups of atoms – indicating that they can behave as one entity.
+But this state is rapidly lost via interaction with the wider environment; and is why we view the macroscopic world as classical.
+During interactions of quantum systems with their environments, energy and information is exchanged.
+These quantities are traditionally studied in thermodynamics.
+For this reason thermodynamic principles are useful in the investigation of quantum interactions.
+Perhaps the most extraordinary quantum phenomenon is “entanglement”, or as Einstein put it, “spooky action at a distance” – which describes the ability of two entangled particles to “know” the state of the other when one is observed, regardless of distance and instantaneously.
+This is known as “non-locality”, as encompassed by Bell’s theorem and is a profound departure from classical physics.
+Despite the fact that entanglement defies intuitive understanding, there is strong experimental evidence in its favour (Schmied et al. 2016).
+From the quantum point of view, once entangled, two particles have to be regarded as the same entity, irrespective of distance.
+Thus entanglement is not only key to understanding reality, but is key to many current and future technologies, including quantum computing (Gribbin 2013).

-But this state is rapidly lost via interaction with the wider environment; and is why we view the world macroscopically.
-For a basic introduction to quantum physics, a good starting point is the 30-second quantum theory book, edited by Brian Clegg (Ball et al. 2014) , or for a more detailed over-view, the free to down load text book: “Motion mountain – adventures in physics, volume IV, the quantum of change”, edition 28.1, 2016, by Christoph Schiller (http://www.motionmountain.net/) is a good, but more in-depth reference.
-The possibility that electrons could move along enzymes by rising to a higher energy level, a bit like they might do in metals, was first suggested by Szent-Györgyi in 1941 (Szent-Gyorgyi 1941), but it was DeVault and Chance in 1966 who proposed it could be due to quantum tunnelling (DeVault and Chance 1966).
+Unlike quantum mechanics itself, which has been repeatedly verified by experimental observation, quantum biology is still predominantly theoretical, although evidence does appear to be accruing.
+All biological systems are fundamentally quantum, being made out of atoms which are best described by quantum theory.
+However, quantum phenomena such as tunnelling, coherence and entanglement in a biological context are often referred to as non-trivial quantum effects.
+The possibility that electrons could move along enzymes after excitation to a higher energy level, a bit like they might do in metals, was first suggested by Szent-Györgyi in 1941 (Szent-Györgyi 1941), but it was DeVault and Chance in 1966 who proposed it could be due to quantum tunnelling (DeVault and Chance 1966).
+Since then, the study of both electron and proton tunnelling in enzymes has become a well-established field of research.
+Quantum tunnelling has also been proposed as a novel mechanism for both olfaction and neurotransmission.
 Certainly, it continues to be suggested that components of living systems could be using quantum principles, for instance, by absorbing light energy and transferring it across a series of molecules (Tamulis and Grigalavicius 2014).
-Certainly, it is possible that quantum tunnelling and entanglement were important for the beginnings of life, especially in relation to photosynthesis, and could have allowed a greater spectrum of photons to be gathered and more efficient transfer of electrons (Tamulis and Grigalavicius 2014; Trixler 2013).
-Indeed, it seems that many biomolecules may have been selected for during evolution for their “quantum criticality”, and thus behave somewhere between an insulator and a conductor, so also potentially acting as charge carriers (Vattay 2015).
+It is possible that quantum tunnelling and coherent energy and charge transfer were important for the beginnings of life, especially in relation to photosynthesis, and could have facilitated more efficient light-harvesting and transfer of energy and electrons (Tamulis and Grigalavicius 2014; Trixler 2013).
+Indeed, it seems that many biomolecules may have been selected for during evolution with respect to their “quantum criticality”, or their potential to behave somewhere between an insulator and a conductor (Vattay 2015).